KondiU/Heartbeataria/README.md

 ## Otherworld Core
 **Otherworld Core** is a new early Hardmode accessory that grants 20% increased damage to all weapons against Old One's Army enemies.
 It can be crafted at a Hellforge using 5 new materials:
-- **Green Scales**, dropped from Eye of Cthulhu
+- **Green Scales**, has 20% chance to be dropped from Eye of Cthulhu
-- **Dread Fangs**, dropped from Eater of Worlds / **Gel of Cthulhu**, dropped from Brain of Cthulhu
+- **Dread Fangs**, has 20% chance to be dropped from Eater of Worlds/**Gel of Cthulhu**, has 20% chance to be dropped from Brain of Cthulhu
-- **Filthy Sap**, dropped from Skeletron
+- **Filthy Sap**, has 20% chance to be dropped from Skeletron
-- **Magma Shell**, dropped from Wall of Flesh
+- **Magma Shell**, has 20% chance to be dropped from Wall of Flesh
 - **Fusion Module**, purchased from Star Merchant

 ## TV
-The **TV** is a vintage-looking furniture item found in the files of the Old Chinese Mobile version of Terraria.
+**TV** is a vintage-looking furniture item found in the files of the Old chinese Mobile version of Terraria.
 It can be crafted at a sawmil using the following ingredients:
 - **Any wood** (x12)
 - **Glass** (x10)
 - **Wire** (x10)